Emily Ratajkowski Pops Out Of Outrageously Plunging Monokini

 The dark-haired beauty let her long tresses fall down her back and over her shoulder in a messy, unkempt style that further increased her allure.
 She topped off her fiery look with gold hoop earrings, which sparkled through her luscious locks.

 The Instagram sensation gave off some serious predator vibes in the cheetah-print swimsuit.
-Channeling her inner feline, Emily gazed seductively into the camera as she modeled the sizzling monokini, and sent temperatures soaring all over Instagram.
+Channeling her inner feline, Emily gazed seductively into the camera as she modeled the sizzling monokini and sent temperatures soaring all over Instagram.
 To add even more spice to her already torrid post, she coquettishly captioned the photo with the word “meow,” driving fans wild in the process.

 “Meow you can say that again!!” one person wrote under the sexy photo, adding three fire emoji for emphasis.